0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 * $m_{bp}$ is a label indicating beginning of a new permutation.
 Value of this label is computed based on hash co-processor selector flags according to the methodology described [here](/miden/design/aux_table/hasher.html#permutation-product-constraints).
 * $r$ is the address of the row at which the hashing begins.
 * $\alpha_4 \cdot 8$ indicates that we are hashing a total of $8$ elements.
+* Some $\alpha$ values are skipped in the above (e.g., $\alpha_3$) because of the specifics of how auxiliary hasher table rows are reduces to field elements (described [here](/miden/design/aux_table/hasher.html#permutation-product-constraints)).
+For example, $a_3$ is used a  coefficient for node index values during Merkle path computations in the hasher, and thus, is not relevant in this case.

 To read the $4$-element result ($u_0, ..., u_3$), we need to divide $p_0$ by the following value: